Ozzie-code-alt/Express/README.md

 - for schema `npm i joi` NOTE if error again try joi@13.1.0
 - Then add nodemon  "node Monitor" package in your file globally `npm i -g nodemon`
     - to access nodemon on terminal `nodemon <file name>`

-Copy this link into postman by using these HTTP Methods: Get - POST - PUT - DELETE

-use port 3000 with link `/api/courses/:id`